maxgohren/ESPip-Boy/devlogs/July2025-New_Beginnings.md

 ### July 2025

+# July 16 2025 - Wednesday 5:08 PM
+Two hours later... got the TFT Display working!

+I had a lot of difficulty with this, simply trying different wiring configurations over and over and different code.
+I tried the Adafruit library and the TFT_eSPI library.

+Turns out you need to understand the libraries you work with!
+The TFT_eSPI library requires the user to fill out User_Setup.h to provide the pins they used for the display.
+Once I filled this out, I can now use any example in the library and it works great!

+Also, there is a helpful diagnostic tool that reads the user setup out to you while writing the whole display red.
+Here is the pin config that worked for me.
+I referred to the previously linked ESP32 datasheet to use proper SPI pins for CLK and MOSI, but the file already had suitable pins anyways.

+[code]
+TFT_eSPI ver = 2.5.43
+Processor    = ESP32
+Frequency    = 240MHz
+Transactions = Yes
+Interface    = SPI
+Display driver = 7789
+Display width  = 240
+Display height = 280

+R0 y offset = 20
+MOSI    = GPIO 23 // marked SDA on board
+MISO    = GPIO 19 // my board does not have one of these SCK     = GPIO 18 // marked SCL on board
+TFT_CS   = GPIO 15
+TFT_DC   = GPIO 2
+                  // maybe not necessary in this library but I have
+                  // RES pin -> pin D4

+Font GLCD   loaded
+Font 2      loaded
+Font 4      loaded
+Font 6      loaded
+Font 7      loaded
+Font 8      loaded
+Smooth font enabled

+Display SPI frequency = 27.00
+[/code]

+The display runs great!
+Animations and frame rate are very smooth, I am very happy with today's work.

+I forgot to mention that I solved July 14th's problem of not having a big enough breadboard that by cutting mine in half... with an exacto knife haha.
+Took me 20 mins but well worth it, I can now properly use all of the pins with the breadboard instead of having them unavailable due to the width of the board.

+### Today's Lessons
+* Do not use the Dupont connectors I have lying around (I did not crimp them properly and they are unreliable - remove them and just use the solid core wire)
+* RTFM (always)
+* Display runs fine on 3.3V
+* BLK pin can be tied to 3.3V for constant max backlight brightness

 # July 14 2025 - Monday 11:35 PM

 Attempted to get the TFT display working, but no luck.
 Only a small lighting of